Euler State Networks: Non-dissipative Reservoir Computing: Conclusions

 \section{Conclusions}

 In this paper we have introduced the Euler State Network (EuSN) model, a novel approach to design RC neural networks, based on the numerical discretization of ODEs by the forward Euler method.
 The proposed approach leverages the idea of constraining the recurrent reservoir weight matrix to have an antisymmetric structure, resulting in dynamics that are neither lossy nor unstable, and allowing for an effective transmission of input signals over time.
-Moreover, being featured by untrained recurrent neurons, EuSNs combine the ability to model long-term propagation of input signals with the efficiency typical of RC.
+Moreover, being featured by untrained recurrent neurons, EuSNs combine the ability to model long-term propagation of input signals with the efficiency typical of RC systems.

 Our mathematical analysis of reservoir dynamics revealed that EuSNs are biased towards unitary effective spectral radius and zero local Lyapunov exponents, indicating an intrinsically critical dynamical regime near the edge of stability.
-Experiments on synthetic datasets have shown the effectiveness of EuSN in long-term memorization of input signals, overcoming the inherent limitations of baseline RC models.
-Furthermore, through experiments on real-world time-series classification problems, we found that EuSN provides a formidable trade-off between accuracy and efficiency, compared to several state-of-the-art recurrent neural models.
-In fact, while reaching -- or even outperforming -- the highest level of accuracy achieved by the fully trainable models, the proposed EuSN allows up to a 100 times reduction in computation time and energy consumption.
+Experiments on long-term memorization tasks have shown the effectiveness of EuSN in latching the input information into the state representations over long time spans, overcoming the inherent limitations of baseline RC models.
+Furthermore, through experiments on time-series classification benchmarks, we found that EuSN provides a formidable trade-off between accuracy and efficiency, compared to state-of-the-art recurrent neural models.
+In fact, while reaching -- or even outperforming -- the highest level of accuracy achieved by the fully trainable models, the proposed EuSN allows a tremendous reduction in computation time and energy consumption.
+While standard RC approaches can provide similar computational gains, the accuracy levels these achieve are generally considerably lower.